jayrambhia/jayrambhia.github.com/_posts/2018-07-24-kotlin-redux-architecture.markdown

 {% gist jayrambhia/45f88628444952bacd674b24d0605bda searchreducer1.kt %}

  - `SearchState` consists of `loading` - whether the app is loading results or not, `query` - query that the user entered, `movies` - list of movies when the results are loaded.
- - We define some actions related to our search screen.

  - `ClearSearch` - action is dispatched when user clicks on the clear button.
  - `Search` - action is dispatched when user clicks on the search button.
 The action has `query` as the payload.
  - `LoadingSearch` - action is dispatched when the api starts loading results.
 This action will be dispatched by middleware, we'll implement it later.
  - `SearchResultsLoaded` - action is dispatched when the api returns results.
 It has payload of list of movies.
  - `reduceSearchState` is our reducer function associated with this state and the screen.
 You may have multiple reducers for one state.
 Typically, we would write a reducer for that state, eg. `SearchState`.
 But here, we have written it for `AppState` which is main state tree object and it contains `SearchState`.

 As you can see, the reducer is not at all tied with the view and it's so much easier to write unit tests since it does not even depend on anything Android related.

+Let's define our store which we will use in the app.
+There should be only one instance of the store so we are going to use a singleton.

+{% gist jayrambhia/45f88628444952bacd674b24d0605bda appstore1.kt %}

+ - `AppState` is our state tree object which contains the whole state of the app.
+ - We create a new class `AppStore` which works with `AppState`.
+We provide an initial state and a list of reducers.
+We include `reduceSearchState` reducer in the list.

 Let's move on to our View and write a render function.